robotur/meb-robot/README.md

 This is a compact, autonomous maze solver robot.
 Made with a 3d printed chassis and IR sensors; was designed and iterated over the span of 2 years to optimize turning and wall following ability.

  * Microcontroller: Arduino Nano
- * Sensors: 3x MR 45-5V Diffuse Sensors
+ * Sensors: 3x MR 45-5V diffuse IR sensors
  * Custom 3D printed PETG
  * Logic: Wall following (Left side)